anthony-okoye/truth-tracer-backend/docs/technical-documentation.md

 CREATE TABLE claims (
     id UUID PRIMARY KEY,
     text TEXT NOT NULL,
-    metadata JSONB NOT NULL,
+    verdict VARCHAR(20) NOT NULL,
-    rating VARCHAR(20) NOT NULL,
+    confidence DECIMAL NOT NULL,
     explanation TEXT NOT NULL,
     sources JSONB NOT NULL,
-    reasoning_steps TEXT[] NOT NULL,
+    notes TEXT,
     created_at TIMESTAMP NOT NULL,
     updated_at TIMESTAMP NOT NULL
 );